 Haribo bear, homemade baby marshmallows, ziploc bags, stickers, helium balloons, sticker on original Haribo Gold-Bear packets

-On the one hand, the gathered information has been camouflaged in the Haribo world through an intervention on its traditional Gold-Bears product.
-The intervention establishes a direct reflexive dialogue with the public by recreating the candy world of Haribo, the best representative of both tradition for candy and the contemporary tendency to transform everything into candy.
-On the other hand and as a counter action to the massive production of industrial edibles, I’ve used a family recipe to make homemade marshmallow sleeping babies one by one.
-The recipe allowed me to experiment, test and manipulate the visual appearance of the candy by the use of different qualities of sugar and jelly.
-Offered to the public in a happening at Fabra I Coats–factory of creation, the visual driven choices of the participants revealed the reason why the industry opts for artificial ingredients that produce edible toys, over natural ingredients which result in dull looking items.
+On the one hand, the gathered information has been camouflaged in the HARIBO world through an intervention on its traditional Gold-Bears product.
+The intervention establishes a direct reflexive dialogue with the public by recreating the candy world of Haribo, the best representative of both tradition for candy and the contemporary tendency to transform everything we love into candy.
+On the other hand and as a counter action to the mass production of industrial edibles, I’ve used a family recipe to make homemade sleeping marshmallow babies one by one.
+The recipe allowed me to experiment, test and manipulate the visual appearance of the candy by the use of different qualities of sugar and amounts of jelly.
+Offered to the public in a happening at Fabra i Coats – Factory of Creation, the visual driven choices of the participants revealed the reason why the industry uses artificial ingredients that produce edible toys rather than natural ingredients which result in dull looking items.

 → SPACE INTERVENTIONS at Piramidón Centre d’Art Contemporani

 → HAPPENING → community meal, Fabra i Coats 2017

 Artssspot, Art Seen Bcn 2017